JPMorgan's bet on early-stage companies pays off in leading global tech investment banking

 That hands-on approach paid off.
 As Pattern grew from $100 million in annual revenue to $2.5 billion last year, the company chose JPMorgan as the sole banker on its $225 million Series B in October 2021 and a $150 million revolving credit facility last year.
 The bank then co-led with Goldman Sachs' Pattern's IPO in September, which raised $300 million and valued the company at around $2.5 billion.
 Its shares are up 27 per cent since the IPO, and Pattern expects to generate $3.3 billion in revenue this year.

-“It's very important for us to be able to say to our clients that 'we're going to be with you, no matter what your size is, and no matter what happens',” said Andrew Kresse, the bank's co-head of innovation economy.
+“We're building something different, a platform that serves founders from their early days and throughout their entire life cycle,” said Andrew Kresse, the bank's co-head of innovation economy.
 “We're not looking for only companies that want an IPO.”

 TOP IN TECH BANKING